MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 Now, utilizing these extracted normal vectors, we proceed to calculate the lighting effects.

-==== Lighting ====
+### Lighting

-The lighting technique we are going to use is basically the //Blinn Phong model//, if you want learn more about it [[https://learnopengl.com/Advanced-Lighting/Advanced-Lighting|click here]].
-The uniforms involved here are: ''%%KSpecular%%'', ''%%Shininess%%'', ''%%LightPosition%%'' and ''%%LightColor%%''.
+The lighting technique we are going to use is basically the *Blinn Phong model*, if you want learn more about it [click here](https://learnopengl.com/Advanced-Lighting/Advanced-Lighting).
+The uniforms involved here are: <b>`KSpecular`</b>, <b>`Shininess`</b>, <b>`LightPosition`</b> and <b>`LightColor`</b>.

-First, we obtain the //light direction// and the //half vector// by normalizing the vectors representing the light position and the sum of the light and view directions, respectively.
+First, we obtain the *light direction* and the *half vector* by normalizing the vectors representing the light position and the sum of the light and view directions, respectively.

 ```csharp
 float3 lightDirection = normalize(LightPosition - input.WorldPosition.xyz);
 float3 halfVector = normalize(lightDirection + viewDirection);
 ```

-With these vectors, we compute the dot products //NdotL// and //NdotH//, which represent the //angle between the normal and the light direction//, and between the //normal and the half vector//, respectively.
+With these vectors, we compute the dot products *NdotL* and *NdotH*, which represent the *angle between the normal and the light direction*, and between the *normal and the half vector*, respectively.

 ```csharp
 float NdotL = saturate(dot(normal, lightDirection));
 float NdotH = saturate(dot(normal, halfVector));
 ```

-Using these dot products, we calculate the //specular lighting// contribution by applying the //Phong// reflection model equation.
+Using these dot products, we calculate the *specular lighting* contribution by applying the *Phong* reflection model equation.

 ```csharp
 float3 specularLight = sign(NdotL) * KSpecular * LightColor * pow(NdotH, Shininess);